How to update ADManager Plus' built-in PostgreSQL database

 Related Articles

-ADManager Plus Best Practices
+ADManager Plus upgrade failure

-How to delegate roles to groups in ADManager Plus
+How to upgrade PostgreSQL in ADManager Plus in the same server